mjavadmt/IUST-security/README.md

 Implemented fragile watermarking in a way that put logo on the corner of an image.

 ## Wiener Attack On RSA
 Wiener attack on RSA can be done under certain conditions.
 The condition is if a private key is smaller than some factor of N, an attacker can retreive private key easily.
-The process of Wiener attack on RSA is implemented in this project[reference](https://sagi.io/crypto-classics-wieners-rsa-attack/).
+The process of Wiener attack on RSA is implemented in this project [reference](https://sagi.io/crypto-classics-wieners-rsa-attack/).

 ## Attacks On RSA
 Two attack on RSA were simulated